 According to research, peak online shopping hours are from 8 PM to 10 PM.
 It seems reasonable as, at that time, people tend to have more spare time after work.
 As your clients are active during the evening, you can offer discounts and promotions in the morning or afternoon to distribute traffic evenly on your page.

 Consumers are switching between devices constantly.
 Nearly 60% admit that they browse the Internet while watching TV, often searching for information on something they have just seen.
 With this knowledge, advertisers can plan integrated multiscreen campaigns to provide a consistent brand experience across multiple screens.

 Remember that each media device fulfills a different role in brand building.
 For instance, TV helps generate awareness, while mobile ads can work as an incentive to buy.

 5. Be on top of current trends

 The digital world is changing in the blink of an eye.
-What’s popular today, may be out of date tomorrow.
+What’s popular today may be out of date tomorrow.
 Consumers and their behavior are evolving as well.
 Thus, form a habit of browsing daily news that is related to your industry and current trends.
 I recommend leveraging the possibilities that Feedly offers.
 It is a tool that helps you organize content on distinct topics and from different sites through RSS feeds.
-Every day, spare first 20-30 minutes in the morning for reading the latest releases on your favorite blogs.
+Every day, spare the first 20-30 minutes in the morning for reading the latest releases on your favorite blogs.